100 Notable alumni of

 -

 Joseph Malcolm Harris is an American former professional basketball player.
-He played college basketball for the Virginia Cavaliers, before being selected with the 33rd overall pick in the 2014 NBA draft by the Cleveland Cavaliers, He spent one-and-a-half seasons with the team before being traded and waived due to injury.
+He played college basketball for the Virginia Cavaliers, before being selected with the 33rd overall pick in the 2014 NBA draft by the Cleveland Cavaliers.
+He spent one-and-a-half seasons with the team before being traded and waived due to injury.
 He was signed by the Brooklyn Nets in 2016, and is one of three players to make 200 three-pointers in one season in the history of the Nets franchise.
 Harris led the NBA in three-point shooting accuracy in 2018–19 and repeated the feat in 2020–21.
 Also in 2021, Harris surpassed Dražen Petrović as the Nets' all-time leader in three-point field goal percentage and surpassed Jason Kidd as the Nets' all-time leader in three-point field goals made.
-Harris ranks first in NBA history for career three-point field goal percentage (minimum 1,000 career three-point field goals made) as of March 5, 2024.
+Harris ranks fifth in NBA history for career three-point field goal percentage (minimum 1,000 career three-point field goals made) as of March 5, 2024.
 Harris played for the Detroit Pistons in his final season.

 -